 Here’s another example.
-It uses 3D in the intro and later again at the engine scene.
+It uses 3D in the intro and later again in the engine scene.

 Realistic 3D Product Videos

-When making a realistic product demo it’s common to use the engineering/CAD drawings of the product.
-These are usually easily imported into the animation software and the advantage of using the design files like this is that it ensures complete accuracy and can can help reduce modelling time.
+When making a real product demo it’s common to use the engineering/CAD drawings of the product.
+These are usually easily imported into the animation software and the advantage of using the design files like this is that it ensures complete accuracy and can help reduce modeling time.

-Creating 3D explainer videos are also a good way to show a product that’s still in development, or if you don’t want to show something that kind of looks like the product but is not 100% accurate.
+Creating 3D explainer videos is also a good way to show a product that’s still in development, or if you don’t want to show something that kind of looks like the product but is not 100% accurate.
 The reasons for that might be privacy or IP concerns.
-It’s also great for modelling things like machines and industrial processes.
+It’s also great for modeling things like machines and industrial processes.

 3D Character Animation

 This kind of style can be great for brand storytelling (see our article here).
-Designing, rigging and animating characters in 3D can be really time consuming work.
-To prevent things getting out of control it’s important to have a solid review process, with clients committing to the signed off stages and especially a lot of attention being paid to the scripting and storyboarding so there are no unwelcome surprises later.
+Designing, rigging, and animating characters in 3D can be really time-consuming work.
+To prevent things from getting out of control it’s important to have a solid review process, with clients committing to the signed-off stages and especially a lot of attention being paid to the scripting and storyboarding so there are no unwelcome surprises later.
 The below video took several months to complete (almost 800 hours of animation time) and around 725 hours of rendering across a bank of 5 computers.

-To get maximum creative for your buck the script and concept is very important.
-For example, by scripting in fewer visuals you can turn these into “hero” shots that look cooler and don’t put the animation team under pressure unnecessarily.
+To get maximum creativity for your buck the script and concept are very important.
+For example, by scripting in fewer visuals, you can turn these into “hero” shots that look cooler and don’t put the animation team under pressure unnecessarily.
 Creating good-looking visuals for their own sake is pointless, so it’s important that the scripted visuals are emphasizing the messaging goals.
-If things are going wrong with a project, what seems to the untrained eye to be an animation problem can often be traced to scripting issues, and that’s equally true for 3D explainer videos as for any other other style of video.
-With 3D, every extra item that needs to be modelled will add time and this can detract from your overall quality if you’re not careful.
+If things are going wrong with a project, what seems to the untrained eye to be an animation problem can often be traced to scripting issues, and that’s equally true for 3D explainer videos as for any other style of video.
+With 3D, every extra item that needs to be modeled will add time and this can detract from your overall quality if you’re not careful.

 Using your Product Engineering Diagrams